 Swarming – The natural process by which colonies are created.
-Once the population in a hive exceeds the space that holds them, the old queen leaves taking with her about 40% of the workers to start a new colony elsewhere.
+Once the population in a hive exceeds the space that holds them, the old queen leaves, taking with her about 40% of the workers to start a new colony elsewhere.
 By the time the old queen leaves, there is usually a new virgin queen that has emerged and is left to continue the egg-laying duties.

-Thymol – Crystalline compound found in oil derived from the thyme herb used as a treatment for varroa mites.
-Its use and effectiveness is very sensitive to temperature.
+Thymol – Crystalline compound found in the oil derived from the thyme herb used as a treatment for varroa mites.
+Its use and effectiveness are very sensitive to temperature.
 The concentration of the compound needs to be measured accurately to ensure that you do not harm the bees and brood.
 Unfortunately, it does not kill the mites breeding in capped cells and only affects phoretic mites.

 Tracheal mites – Microscopic pests that live inside the trachea of adult bees.
 They feed on bee Haemolymph and compromise the overall immune system of the bee.
 A heavily infested colony is likely to die and cannot be treated.
 Fortunately, there are some bee strains that have shown resistance to the mite and are by far the best way to combat this pest.

 Varroa mites – Varroa destructor is a mite that attaches itself to a bee and feeds on its hemolymph, also known as bee blood.
-It is also known to feed on the fatty tissue of adults which weakens them especially as they prepare to go through winter.
+It is also known to feed on the fatty tissue of adults, which weakens them, especially as they prepare to go through winter.
 They are usually introduced to the hive by infested adult bees as they forage.
 Robbing bees can also cause an infestation.
 Once in the hive, the mite attaches itself to a nurse bee and then moves into a cell that contains brood.
-Here it will feed and reproduce as the bee larvae grows and develops.
+Here it will feed and reproduce as the bee larvae grow and develops.
 Once the adult bee emerges from the cocoon it has built, it also releases the mites that had been sealed up in the cell.
 These emerge and repeat the cycle.

 Wax moth – A pest that invades hives that have either been abandoned or that contain a weak colony.
 Their larva destroys drawn comb, particularly comb that once contained brood.
 They are also known to destroy frames in storage.
 Beekeepers need to ensure that the area used to store drawn comb is well lit and ventilated to avoid an infestation.